Policy 2340 - Controversial Issues

 Controversial Issues and Academic Freedom

-RISE Charter School shall offer courses of study which will afford learning experiences appropriate to the level of student understanding.
+RISE Charter School shall offer courses that provide learning experiences appropriate to the students’ level of understanding.
 The instructional program shall respect the right of students to face issues; to have free access to information; to study under teachers in situations free from prejudice; and to form, hold, and express their own opinions without personal prejudice or discrimination.

 The Board recognizes the need for the teacher to have the freedom to discuss and teach subjects and issues which may be controversial.
 Such subjects and issues may include but are not necessarily limited to:

-Teachers shall guide discussions and procedures with thoroughness and objectivity to acquaint students with the need to recognize opposing viewpoints, the importance of fact, the value of good judgment, and the virtue of respect for conflicting opinions.
+Teachers shall guide discussions and instruction in a thorough and objective way to help students understand the need to recognize opposing viewpoints, the importance of fact, the value of good judgment, and the virtue of respect for conflicting opinions.

 The Board of Directors encourages and supports the concept of academic freedom, recognizing it as a necessary condition to aid in maintaining an environment conducive to learning and the free exchange of ideas and information.